 - If you run a space-related business or organization, request a meeting with your Senators or their senior staff, as well as those on the Space Subcommittee.
 Write a letter on your letterhead--but email a PDF to the Senator's NASA advisor rather than mail it.
 Post office mail can take weeks to be delivered due to security.

 - Visit your Senators' offices, either in your state or at the U.S. Capitol.

 - Post supporting messages on social media.
 Encourage others to join together for a united, strong space program.

 - Write a letter to the editor or op-ed to a major newspaper and/or space industry publication.

 - If you are a member of any space advocacy and related organizations, please request that they endorse Bridenstine's nomination.

-Please pass the word to your friends, contacts and supporters.
+Please pass the word to your members, friends, contacts and supporters.